-The Partnership entered into a Franchise License Agreement (the "License Agreement") with the HLT Existing Franchise Holding LLC ("Hilton") on November 24, 2004.
+The Partnership entered into a Franchise License Agreement (the "License Agreement") with the HLT Existing Franchise Holding LLC ("Hilton") on December 10, 2004.
 The term of the License agreement was for an initial period of 15 years commencing on the date the Hotel began operating as a Hilton hotel, with an option to extend the License Agreement for another five years, subject to certain conditions.
 On June 26, 2015, Operating and Hilton entered into an amended franchise agreement which amongst other things extended the License Agreement through 2030, and also provided the Partnership certain key money cash incentives to be earned through 2030.

 Since the opening of the Hotel as a full brand Hilton in January 2006, Justice has incurred monthly royalties, program fees and information technology recapture charges equal to a percentage of the Hotel's gross room revenue.
-Fees for such services during fiscal year 2022 and 2021 totaled approximately \$2,107,000 and \$703,000, respectively.
+Fees for such services during fiscal year 2023 and 2022 totaled approximately \$3,029,000 and \$2,107,000, respectively.

-Hotel Employees
+Employees

-On February 3, 2017, Aimbridge assumed all labor union agreements and retained employees of their choice to continue providing services to the Hotel.
-As of June 30, 2022, approximately 86% of those employees were represented by one of three labor unions, and their terms of employment were determined under various collective bargaining agreements ("CBAs") to which Aimbridge was a party.
-CBA for Local 2 (Hotel and Restaurant Employees) expired on August 13, 2022 and is currently under review.
-CBA for Local 856 (International Brotherhood of Teamsters) will expire on December 31, 2022.
+The Company's corporate office and multifamily operations had 32 employees and the hotel operations had 187 employees as of June 30, 2023.
+On February 3, 2017, Aimbridge assumed all labor union agreements and provides all funding for all payroll and related costs.
+As of June 30, 2023, approximately 90% of those employees were represented by one of three labor unions, and their terms of employment were determined under various collective bargaining agreements ("CBAs") to which Aimbridge was a party.
+CBA for Local 2 (Hotel and Restaurant Employees) expired on August 13, 2022 and a new Memorandum of Understanding ("MOU") was signed June 26, 2023.
+CBA for Local 856 (International Brotherhood of Teamsters) expired on December 31, 2022 and a new agreement was signed on April 26, 2023.
 CBA for Local 39 (Stationary Engineers) will expire on July 31, 2024.